on Place, Service-Learning

-CWI will also work with you on a local professional development sessions, or a site based version of our Summer Institutes.
+CWI will also work with your school or organization to create local professional development sessions, or a site based version of our Summer Institutes.
 Local faculty training and planning events are customized to fit each individual site's needs.
 More information is available on CWI professional development opportunities is available here. email CWI